 Henry Hawkins, vice president of Baltic Yachts said there has been a "surge in demand" for clients seeking electric propulsion and other environmentally conscious solutions.
 "There’s a clear trend developing in support of low emissions yachting and we are excited to be building another yacht featuring the latest technology which supports a cleaner, greener environment.”

-In addition to its eco-credentials, the yacht will run a high voltage electrical system that will allow the vessel to operate in "silent mode" for long periods of time.
+In addition to its eco-credentials, the yacht will run a high-voltage electrical system that will allow the vessel to operate in "silent mode" for long periods of time.
 Meanwhile, interior design has been handed to Andreas Martin-Löf and will be his first yacht project.